 Corpse Reviver #2: A Gin based corpse reviver that also uses Lillet Blanc and Lemon juice.
 This is probably the most popular of the Corpse Reviver family.

 Corpse Reviver #1: A Cognac based drink that contains Calvados (or Apple Brandy) and Sweet Vermouth.

 Kentucky Corpse Reviver: A variation of the Corpse Reviver #2 where the Gin is replaced with Bourbon Whiskey.

 Notes and Tips

-- Try adding a little more sweetness with a little bit of simple syrup.
+- If you find the drink to be bitter, try adding a little more sweetness to the drink with a little bit of simple or sugar syrup.

 - Fernet Branca is an Italian liqueur which has a bitter taste to it.
 It is usually consumed as a digestif rather than a cocktail ingredient.